 If You Received U.S. Source Income

 If you received U.S. source income, including wages, stipends or scholarship funds, your employer or the University may take federal and state tax withholdings from your paycheck, stipend, or financial aid.
 The amount of taxes that are withheld is an estimate.
 Filing a tax return may allow you to receive a tax refund for overpaid tax withholdings.

 The Graduate School of Arts and Sciences (GSAS) has created a Tax FAQ that provides all graduate students with more specific information on fellowships, stipends, and tax treaties.

 Protect yourself from IRS scam phone calls & emails!

-Tax scams take many different forms.
-Many common scams consist of phone calls and emails from thieves who pretend to be from the IRS.
-They use the IRS name, phone number, logo, or a fake website to try to steal your money.
-They may try to steal your identity, too, by asking for personal information such as your Social Security number.
+Tax scams may take many different forms.
+The most common scams consist of phone calls and emails from thieves who pretend to be from the IRS.
+They use the IRS name, phone number, logo, and/or a fake website to try to steal your money or identity.
+They may ask for personal information such as your Social Security number.
 See the IRS list of Tax Fraud Alerts to help you avoid being a victim of these tax scams.
 You can also find more information on the ISSO website.

 - IRS Publication 519 — "U.S. Tax Guide for Aliens" contains the "Substantial Presence Test" which helps determine your residency for tax purposes.